Mariners vs. Angels Player Props Betting Odds

-Player prop bet odds for Shohei Ohtani, Ty France and others are listed when the Los Angeles Angels host the Seattle Mariners at Angel Stadium of Anaheim on Saturday (first pitch at 10:07 PM ET).
+The Los Angeles Angels host the Seattle Mariners at Angel Stadium of Anaheim on Sunday at 4:07 PM ET.
+Those looking to place a player prop bet can find odds on Shohei Ohtani, Julio Rodriguez and others in this contest.

 Bet on this matchup or its props with BetMGM!